Why Geology & Environmental Sciences at Fredonia?

 The Department of Geology & Environmental Sciences believes smaller class sizes and individualized instruction and advisement is the hallmark of a small college like Fredonia, but still provides opportunities often associated with larger institutions.
 Our department includes world-renowned scholars and faculty who are active and well-connected in their disciplines.
 Their commitment to studying the Earth system at the local, regional and global levels facilitates student engagement in ground-breaking research, internships and service learning projects.

 Students in the Department of Geology & Environmental Sciences are encouraged to enhance their learning outside the formal class and laboratory settings.
 There are numerous opportunities at Fredonia for students to become involved in activities that support thier passion for the Earth sciences, including, for example, the Department of Environmental Affairs, Campus Climate Challenge and Geology Club.
-As one of the leaders in sustainability initiatives and activities across all of the SUNY schools, Fredonia's Sustainability Committee and the SUNY FACE Center, organizing events such as Earth Week.
+As one of the leaders in sustainability initiatives and activities across all of the SUNY schools, Fredonia's Sustainability Committee organizes events such as Earth Week.
 The Department of Geology & Environmental Sciences encourages you to learn both inside and outside of the classroom, through field camp, internships, research, and service learning projects.

 Small Class Sizes